koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 ## Resource Filtering
-Maven can replace variables on arbitrary resource files during a build, given it is configured.
+Maven can be configured to replace variables on arbitrary resource files during a build.
 See [Filtering](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) to get started.
 Here is an example, given the following layout:

 ```bash
 .